AngelineA12/MVTamperBench/README.md

 3. **Rotation**: Rotates a 1-second segment by 180 degrees, introducing spatial distortion.
 4. **Substitution**: Replaces a 1-second segment with a random clip from another video, disrupting the temporal and contextual flow.

-The tampering effects are applied to the start of each video to ensure consistent evaluation across models.
+The tampering effects are applied to the end of each video to ensure consistent evaluation across models.

 ---